NiveditaParmarz/WhitBoard-Project-Fresh/README.md

 **Toolbar with Multiple Tools**:

--Pencil: Draws on the canvas with customizable color and thickness.
+* Pencil: Draws on the canvas with customizable color and thickness.
--Eraser: Erases drawn content with a larger line width.
+* Eraser: Erases drawn content with a larger line width.
 -Sticky Notes: Allows users to create movable, resizable sticky notes.
 -Upload: Enables uploading images onto the canvas.
 -Download: Saves the current canvas as an image.